IIEnat/Seismographer/README.md

 # Seismographer - Real Time Seismic Imaging

+## Context
+Seismographer was developed as a group project assigned under [CITS3200: Professional Computing](https://teaching.csse.uwa.edu.au/units/CITS3200/) at [The University of Western Australia](https://www.uwa.edu.au/) during the second semester of 2025.

+## Purpose
 Seismographer is an interactive tool that visualises real-time seismic activity using live data feeds.
 Built for researchers for monitoring gravitational waves, this project translates seismic signals into intuitive color-coded maps, providing a live, top-down view of ground motion as it happens.

 ## Key Features